CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 {: .blank .mb-1 }
 >
 > {: .mb-1 .mt-1 }
 > - You may play a non-Ringwraith character card.
-You must place him at his home site _or_ at any Darkhaven site.
+You must place him at his home site _or_ at any Haven site.
 If you do not have enough general influence or direct influence to control the character by the end of your organization phase, then the character is returned to hand.
-You must place him at his home site or at any Darkhaven site.
+You must place him at his home site or at any Haven site.

 {: .bullets .mt-1 }
 >